jnk0le/random/pipeline cycle test/doc/cortex_m33.md

 ## fpu

+`vldr.32` has 1 cycle of load to use latency

 FMA/MLA execute in 1 cycle with 3 cycle of result latency (accumulator has the same input latency as multipli{er,cand}).
 No other floating point instruction can be issued in the following 2 cycles.